vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 > particularly true for more advanced (read: memory-hungry) optimisers like
 > Adam.

-And some solutions typically consist of the following:
+And potential solutions include the following:
 - Switch to a lower floating point precision :right_arrow: less bits used per tensor.
 - Decrease micro-batch size and compensate with gradient accumulation
   :right_arrow: reduces size of activations and gradients.
 - Turn on "no gradient" or "inference mode" :right_arrow: only store current activations, no gradients stored.
+Clearly inference only.
 - Sacrifice extra compute for memory savings (ex: recomputation of activations, attention serialisation)
 - CPU offload :right_arrow: only load tensors onto device when needed,